mmshabab90/footballscoreboardsimulation/README.md

 Uruguay - Italy
 Argentina - Australia

-Each game starts with 0-0 in the scoreboard.
+Each game starts with 0-0 in the scoreboard.\
-Once the game finishes, the leaderboard is updated with the final score in the game summary.
+Once the game finishes, the leaderboard is updated with the final score in the game summary.\
-Next game is started after 15 seconds interval.
+Next game is started after 15 seconds interval.\
-A loader is presented until the next game starts.
+A loader is presented until the next game starts.\
-The games are simualted automatically.
+The games are simualted automatically.\
-The summary / leaderboard is updated in order of the highest total score having the latest entry of the highest total score on top.
+The summary / leaderboard is updated in order of the highest total score having the latest entry of the highest total score on top.\

+## Instructions to load and run the project
+Download zip or clone the repo.\
+### Step - 1: RUN `npm install` in the terminal \
+### Step - 2: RUN `npm start` in the terminal \

 # Getting Started with Create React App